 Beyond the benefits listed by Forrester, introducing this kind of Software Intelligence at the design stage aids in the establishment of architectural rules that are specific to the requirements of your environment.
 In fact, I’m speaking on this exact subject at the upcoming Enterprise Security and Risk Management conference in London this month.

-Building security into software must include:
+Application security built into software must include:

 - Ensuring application security in design and build stages via contextual software analysis or similar measures.